epangelias/paracelsus/README.md

 - Login delay, security
 - Multilingual, at least for the chats
 - accessability, aria roles
-- make features componential, so can be removed, plugins
 - error logging
 - Improve caching